Extremelyd1/HKMP/README.md

 - **Mac**: `~/Library/Application Support/Steam/steamapps/common/Hollow Knight/hollow_knight.app/`, then click "open package contents" and `content -> resources -> data -> managed`
 - **Linux**: `~/.local/share/Steam/steamapps/common/Hollow Knight/hollow_knight_Data/Managed`

+With these assemblies handy (either in their original Hollow Knight directory or moved somewhere else) you should copy and rename the `HKMP/LocalBuildProperties_example.props` file to `HKMP/LocalBuildProperties.props` and fill the paths in it to your locally used paths.
 After this the source code can be compiled into a DLL, and you should be good to go!

 ## Donations